Strassburger Family Papers

 Ralph Beaver Strassburger (1883-1959) was an American businessman, active in politics, owner of the Norristown Herald newspaper, and well-known owner and breeder of thoroughbred race horses.
 In 1911, he was married to May Bourne, daughter of Emma Sparks Keeler and Commodore Frederick G. Bourne, who was President of the Singer Sewing Manufacturing Company.
 Ralph and Mae were both avid collectors of early American antiques throughout their marriage, with Mae as the primary developer of their collection.
 In 1913 they purchased an 18th century farmhouse they named Normandy Farms where they raised their horses, grew their collection of antiques, and eventually expanded the farm to 1,500 acres.
 Normandy Farms stayed in the family until 1994 and is now a hotel and conference center.

 2 linear feet

 The collection is comprised of the papers of Ralph Beaver Strassburger (1883-1959), his wife Mae Bourne Strassburger (1881-1975), and estate records of their son, J. A. Peter Strassburger.
 Much of the collection involves Ralph and Mae Strassburger's receipts and correspondence with auction houses and dealers of both fine and decorative art.
 Also included are the auction appraisals of the Strassburger estate known as Normandy Farms, as well as museum correspondence with estate heirs.

-These materials were arranged and described by Gina Lewis
+This collection was processed and described by Gina Lewis in 2018.

 - Guide to the Strassburger Family Papers